stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 6. Paste this code into your **GitBash**.
 7. A **warning** will appear once entered into your **GitBash**.
 Respond with `yes` and then it will permanently save the IP address, meaning we will not be given the warning again.
 8. You can type `exit` to **logout** of the Virtual Machine.

+# The first to commands you run when you first start your VM
+1. `sudo apt update -y`
+2. `sudo apt upgrade -y`

 # Deleting Your Virtual Machine
 1. Navigate to overview.